EudesRobin/iaas-collaboratif/docker/README.md

 	> ./startProvider.sh

-2. To **start** coordinator and monitoring containers (will have no effect if they are already started):
+2. To **start** coordinator and monitoring containers (will have no effect if they are already started, not necessary if startProvider script is used):

 	> ./coordinatorStart.sh